-Xpovio is used in myeloma in both early relapse and late relapse settings.
+Xpovio is used in multiple myeloma in both early relapse and late relapse settings.

 In 2019, supported by the results of the phase IIb STORM clinical trial, the U.S. Food and Drug Administration (FDA) approved Xpovio in combination with the steroid dexamethasone (Xd) for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and are refractory to at least two proteasome inhibitors, at least two immunomodulatory agents, and an anti-CD38 monoclonal antibody.

-Xpovio is an oral medication in tablet form.
+Xpovio is an oral (taken by mouth) medication in tablet form.
 Each tablet should be swallowed whole with water.
 Do not break, chew, crush, or divide the tablets.
 The recommended dose is 100 mg taken once weekly in combination with bortezomib and dexamethasone OR 80 mg taken orally on Days 1 and 3 of each week in combination with dexamethasone.

 Your doctor will monitor your complete blood count (CBC), standard blood chemistry panel, and body weight before you start Xpovio and as needed during treatment.